ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    The run command for the model forecast step.
 This will be appended to the end of the variable definitions file ("var_defns.sh").

 ``RUN_CMD_POST``: (Default: "mpirun -np 1")
-   The run command for post-processing (UPP).
+   The run command for post-processing (:term:`UPP`).
 Can be left blank for smaller domains, in which case UPP will run without MPI.

 Cron-Associated Parameters
 ==========================
 ``USE_CRON_TO_RELAUNCH``: (Default: "FALSE")
-   Flag that determines whether or not a line is added to the user's cron table that calls the experiment launch script every ``CRON_RELAUNCH_INTVL_MNTS`` minutes.
+   Flag that determines whether or not a line is added to the user's cron table, which calls the experiment launch script every ``CRON_RELAUNCH_INTVL_MNTS`` minutes.

 ``CRON_RELAUNCH_INTVL_MNTS``: (Default: "03")
    The interval (in minutes) between successive calls of the experiment launch script by a cron job to (re)launch the experiment (so that the workflow for the experiment kicks off where it left off).
 This is used only if ``USE_CRON_TO_RELAUNCH`` is set to "TRUE".